EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi/README.md

 mkdir tensorflow1
 cd tensorflow1
 ```
-Download the tensorflow repository from GitHub and checkout version 1.8.0 (or any other desired version) by issuing:
+Download the tensorflow repository from GitHub by issuing:
 ```
-git clone --recurse-submodules https://github.com/tensorflow/models.git git checkout v1.8.0
+git clone --recurse-submodules https://github.com/tensorflow/models.git
 ```
 Next, we need to modify the PYTHONPATH environment variable to point at some directories inside the TensorFlow repository we just downloaded.
 We want PYTHONPATH to be set every time we open a terminal, so we have to modify the .bashrc file.
 Open it by issuing:
 ```